 ---|

-- Best for business travel |
+โ Best for business travel |

-- Moderately priced |
+โ Moderately priced |

-- Heavier than regular backpacks |
+โ Heavier than regular backpacks |

-- Good for people with back problems |
+โ Good for people with back problems |

-- Usually optimized for carry-on size requirements |
+โ Usually optimized for carry-on size requirements |

-Some frequent travelers prefer to use a wheeled backpack as their carry-on, instead of a regular suitcase.
+Some frequent travelers prefer to use a wheeled backpackย as their carry-on instead of a regular suitcase.
 The reason is quite simple.
-When you’re going through airports, stations, and paved cities, you can pull out the retractable handle, and roll it behind you, which puts less strain on your back.
-And when you’re walking on stairs or rugged roads, you can just push the handle back in, and use it as a regular backpack.
+When youโre going through airports, stations, and paved cities, you can pull out the retractable handle, and roll it behind you, which puts less strain on your back.
+And when youโre walking on stairs or rugged roads, you can just push the handle back in and use it as a regular backpack.

-Wheeled backpacks usually are pretty spacious, retain their shape when they’re empty, and offer many pockets and compartments for organizing all the smaller items.
-But because wheeled backpacks have a built-in handle and wheels, they’ll be heavier compared to regular backpacks.
-That said, they’re still slightly lighter than regular suitcases.
+Wheeled backpacks usually are pretty spacious, retain their shape when theyโre empty, and offer many pockets and compartments for organizing your smaller items.
+But because wheeled backpacks have a built-in handle and wheels, theyโll be heavier than regular backpacks.
+That said, theyโre still slightly lighter than regular suitcases.
+If you get one, make sure that itโs within the carry-on size limits (22 x 14 x 9 inches.)

-TSA-Friendly Laptop Backpacks
+9. TSA-Friendly Laptop Backpacks

 Key Features: |